Welcome to Røros. Where huskies race through the streets, horse-and-carts outnumber cars, and for one weekend every year, Christmas takes over.

 The centre of Røros is dominated by two parallel streets running up the hill towards the Church – Kjerkgata (Church Street) and Bergmannsgata (Miners Street).
 The majority of the population live at the top of the hill, whereas the airfield, railway station and main shopping centre are at the bottom.

 Although the market was on the other street, Kjerkgata felt just as festive.
 Here's a view uphill towards Røros Church, just visible on the left:

 Just off Kjerkgata we found Potteriet, a perfect example of the type of business that defines modern Røros.
-I had the chance to speak with the owner about his experience of running a business in Røros, and I’m very much looking to bringing you that interview next week!
+I had the chance to speak with the owner about his experience of running a business in Røros, and you can read the full interview here.

 In the winter, the locals get from top to bottom and back again using kick-sleds known as “sparks”.
 They are especially popular with the elderly, who are surprisingly quick on these things!

 While at the top of the hill, we checked out the gift shop at the Smelting Museum – one of the four sites of Røros Museum – more for the chance to warm up than anything else!

 We made our way down the hill along Mørkstugata and Bergmannsgata, so we could call in at Frøyas Hus, a homely cafe that me and my mum found when we visited in the summer of 2012.
 Back then, we relaxed in the back garden admiring the trinkets for sale while we tucked into some filling goulash soup.
 This time the goulash soup was there, but the back garden had a slightly different feel to it!

 What's lovely about this town is exploring all the nooks and crannies.
 Take Apotekergården.
 Through the set of gates we were greeted by a warming fire, reindeer skin rugs, and kids playing in the snow.
 Through the doors was a cozy cafe and a jumble sale of homeware and Christmas decorations.
 You can easily miss these charming delights!